Samarium

 Image of Samarium metal in its sublimed form.

-Facts about Tantalum:
+Facts about Samarium:

-- Fun fact about Tantalum: Samarium is one of the rare earth elements that is used to make carbon arc lights.
+- Fun fact about Samarium: Samarium is one of the rare earth elements that is used to make carbon arc lights.
 These lights are used in the motion picture and film industry for studio lighting and projector lights.
 The flints in gas lighters (e.g. Zippo lighters) are made up of material called Misch metal, where this metal contains about 1% of Samarium.

 - Chemical symbol: Sm